rickardvh/budo-notes/tsuki-no-sho/shinkage-ryu-mokuroku-preface.md

 Truly he became the very crown of the martial Way.
 Among all the swordsmen under Heaven, there were none who were not drawn to him and sought his instruction.

-[^1]: The identity of this Elder Kan (関長老 *Kan chōrō*) is uncertain, but he was a Rinzai Zen elder, likely Takuan Sōhō himself.
+[^1]: The identity of this Elder Kan (関長老 *Kan chōrō*) is uncertain, but he would have been a Rinzai Zen elder connected to the Yagyū, possibly even Takuan Sōhō himself.

-[^2]: This passage is a reference to a famous line by Confucius in The Great Learning (大學):「修身、齊家、治國、平天下」.
+[^2]: This passage is a reference to a famous line in the Confucian book The Great Learning (大學):「修身、齊家、治國、平天下」.
 It describes the ladder of ethical priorities with which a ruler should be concerned: better the self, bring the household into order, govern the realm, and bring peace to all under Heaven.

 [^3]: Sima Qian, early Han-dynasty historian and author of the *Shiji*.